Liblor/applied_sec_lab/SETUP.md

 ### iMovies employees

 The users in the system are as has been defined in the legacy database assignment.
-Only the `ms` got promoted to an administrator,
+Only the `ms` got promoted to an administrator.
-See the previous section for details on the `admin` user.

 ## VM Requirements